lakshaykhokhar2003/assignment8_backend/README.md

     - Events are linked to the user who created them.
     - Real-time updates for attendees using **Socket.IO**.

-- **Real-Time Communication**:
-    - Notify users in real-time when a new event is created or updated.

-- **Pagination, Filtering, and Sorting**:
-    - Fetch events with pagination, filtering by date, and sorting by popularity or date.

 - **Scalable and Modular Code**:
     - Clean, modular, and well-documented codebase.